Sahar-Hassan5588/java-rmi-calculator-DS-Assignment-1-/README.md

 + **AutomatedTestClient.java:** Additional client to automate testing with single and multiple clients.

 ## How to Compile and Run the Java RMI Calculator Application
-1. Open your Linux terminal.
+1. Open your Linux or Mac terminal.
 2. Navigate to the directory containing all Java source files.
 3. **Compile all Java source files** using the following command:
 ```